paulpritchard/sieve_of_pritchard_alternative_implementation/README.md

-# A fast implementation of the dynamic wheel sieve of Pritchard
+# An alternative implementation of the dynamic wheel sieve of Pritchard

 This repository concerns the dynamic wheel sieve of Pritchard as described on its [Wikipedia page](https://en.wikipedia.org/wiki/Sieve_of_Pritchard).
 It is an algorithm for finding the primes up to a given limit N that takes sublinear time O(N/log log N).
-The repository contains several variations of a new fast implementation of the algorithm.
+The repository contains several variations of an alternative implementation of the algorithm.

 The original implementation is described in the paper [Paul Pritchard, "A Sublinear Additive Sieve for Finding Prime Numbers", *Communications of the ACM*, vol. 24, no. 1, pp. 18–23](https://dl.acm.org/doi/10.1145/358527.358540).